 Profile in the testing phase if you need to

 If you aren’t meeting the requirements you laid down in the requirements phase, now is your chance to fix it.
-If you determine your performance is sluggish, be sure to run a profiler to see where your where your performance bottlenecks are.
-Once you know that, you can focus on where you can make big performance wins quickly.
+If you determine your performance is sluggish, be sure to run a profiler to see where your performance bottlenecks are.
+Once you know that, you can focus on where you can make significant performance wins quickly.